G-CLI/G-CLI/README.md

 # G-CLI
-A proxy mechanism allow LabVIEW programs to easily write out to the command line.
+A proxy mechanism allowing LabVIEW programs to easily write out to the command line.

 ## Installing